 Primm ABC Child Care Center understands that there may be a complaint by a family or community member regarding our policies, practices and/or procedures.
-The complete policy is available in our Policy and Procedure Book in the Administrative Office.
 These are the steps we will follow to reach a resolution of the issue:

-- 1 A complaint may be given to Primm by email (Primmabc@Outlook.com), text (206-251-7870), in writing, in person or by phone (206-723-2038).
-Certain programs may have specific complaint forms that Primm will provide. - 2 The complaint will be logged in the Administrative Office and the sender will be notified within 48 hours of the process that Primm uses to respond to complaints and requested to verify the details of the issue. - a.
+- A complaint may be given to Primm by email, text, in writing, in person or by phone.
+Certain programs may have specific complaint forms that Primm will provide. - The complaint will be logged in the Administrative Office and the sender will be notified within 48 hours of the process that Primm uses to respond to complaints and requested to verify the details of the issue. - a.
 The complaint will be given to the director. - b.
 Interviews and/or meetings will be scheduled as soon as possible. - c.
-A response will be sent within 3 days after the interviews/meetings with the proposed resolution. - d.
-If the proposed resolution is acceptable, any necessary changes will be invoked.
+A response will be sent within 5 days after the interviews/meetings with the proposed resolution. - d.
+If the proposed resolution is acceptable, any necessary changes will be invoked. - If the proposed resolution is not acceptable, the family or community member may ask that the matter be referred to the Board of Directors or to specific funding agencies. - That request will be acted upon within 48 hours.
+An updated timeline will be provided to the family or community member.

-- 3 If the proposed resolution is not acceptable, the family or community member may ask that the matter be referred to the Board of Directors or to specific funding agencies. - 4 That request will be acted upon depending on the agency's policy.
-An updated timeline will be provided to the family or community member. - 5 Documentation of complaints, including resolution of substantiated complaints, will be maintained by Primm pursuant to the document retention policy.
+Documentation of complaints, including resolution of substantiated complaints, will be maintained by Primm pursuant to the document retention policy.